-During our Greenfields University time, DT skills and processes are also taught.
-Within Engineering children were given challenges and had to cooperate to determine which skills they would use to complete the challenge.
-Also during Puppet Making children designed and created their own puppets using different materials and methods each week.
+During our Greenfields University time, DT skills and processes have also been taught.
+Within Engineering children are given challenges and have had to cooperate to determine which skills they would use to complete the challenges.

 DT lessons also help to educate the children in nutrition and the teaching of cooking skills and techniques.
 All children at Greenfields have the opportunity to cook outside at Forest school and also the option to attend a ‘Let’s Get Cooking’ our cookery after school club.

 DT is also part of our outdoor learning programme and a recent trip to learn about Celtic life involved year 3, using different tools to thresh and grind corn to make flour.
 Then, as a team they used the flour to make bread and cook it on an open fire.
 After visiting a Celtic house and studying the materials used to make it, they gathered materials to design and make their own shelter in the woods of the Rising Sun Park.